theos-dns/auth/README.md

-# theos dns auth
+# Theos DNS Auth

+This stack manages access to server ports and services.
+It can protect ports (e.g., port 80) or proxy-pass a service.
+For example, it can protect port 53 while redirecting its traffic to the corresponding service, such as a DNS server.

+## Features
+- Protects specific ports and services.
+- Redirects traffic to designated services.
+- Manages allowed IPs for access control.
+- Supports upstream communication for authorized IP updates.
+- Provides an API for user registration and management.

-## image ENVs
+## Image ENVs
-- `FORWARD_TO`: hostname or ip which requests should be forwarded
+- `FORWARD_TO`: Hostname or IP to which requests should be forwarded.
+The port remains unchanged.
-- `PORTS`: ports that nginx listen to, seperated by ',' like: 80,443,1080 also can be range like 8080-8090, or combination of both
+- `PORTS`: Ports that Nginx listens to, separated by `,` (e.g., `80,443,1080`) or ranges (e.g., `8080-8090`), or a combination of both.
-- `DB_PATH`: sqlLite database file path witch should be saved
+- `DB_PATH`: SQLite database file path where data should be saved.
-- `UPSTREAM`: upstream server witch should get new authorized ip. seperated by ','
+- `UPSTREAM`: Upstream server(s) to receive new authorized IPs, separated by `,`.
-- `PROTECT`: other services that should be protected.
-Seperated by ','.
-Structure: `{SERVICE_OR_IP}:{SOURCE_PORT}@{DESTINATION_PORT}`
+- `PROTECT`: Other services to protect, separated by `,`.
+Structure: `{SERVICE_OR_IP}:{SOURCE_PORT}@{DESTINATION_PORT}`.
-- `STARTUP_SLEEP`: seconds to sleep before starting nginx
+- `STARTUP_SLEEP`: Number of seconds to sleep before starting Nginx.
-- `RESOLVER`: dns server that resolves protected-services and forward-to hosts
+- `RESOLVER`: DNS server that resolves protected services and forward-to hosts.
-- `ADMIN_TOKEN`: admin token which will be used to create users and all upstreams. must be same as upstream `ADMIN_TOKEN`
+- `ADMIN_TOKEN`: Admin token used for creating users and managing upstreams.
+Must match the upstream `ADMIN_TOKEN`.

+### Note
+The combination of `FORWARD_TO` and `PORTS` works similarly to `PROTECT`, allowing traffic redirection and port protection.

-## image Volumes
+## Image Volumes
-- `/root/app/auth/db/` which is the default location for `sqllite` db file
+- `/root/app/auth/db/`: Default location for the SQLite database file.
-- `/var/nginx/allowed-ips.conf` which saves allowed ips
+- `/var/nginx/allowed-ips.conf`: File that stores allowed IPs.

-## image
-`docker pull ghcr.io/theos-dns/auth:latest`

 ## todo: